 Outreach and Research Units

-The Center for the History of Music Theory and Literature, sponsored jointly by the Jacobs School of Music and the Office of Research and the University Graduate School, provides a home for such international projects as the Thesaurus Musicarum Latinarum, a five-million-word online database of Latin music theory ranging from the time of Augustine through the sixteenth century; Doctoral Dissertations in Musicology and DDM-Online; saggi musicali italiani, an online database of Italian music theory; Greek and Latin Music Theory, a monograph series of critical texts and translations; and other projects.
-Information on current CHMTL activities is available at music.indiana.edu/chmtl.
+The Center for the History of Music Theory and Literature, sponsored by the Jacobs School of Music, provides a home for such international projects as the Thesaurus Musicarum Latinarum, a six-million-word online database of Latin music theory ranging from the time of Augustine through the sixteenth century; Traités français sur la musique, an online database of French sources with over three million words; saggi musicali italiani, an online database of Italian music theory; the online database, Texts on Music in English from the Medieval and Early Modern Eras; Musical Borrowing: An Annotated Bibliography; Studies in the History of Music Theory and Literature, a monograph series of critical texts and translations; and other projects.
+Information on current CHMTL activities is available at http://www.chmtl.indiana.edu/.

 The Early Music Institute was established as a center for research and creative activity related to the performance of European medieval, renaissance, baroque and classical music, as well as a teaching department of the Jacobs School of Music.
 Beyond the curricular offerings described in this bulletin, the Institute provides outreach through publication of Focus Recordings (a series of recordings of music from the thirteenth through the eighteenth centuries) and two series of scholarly writings, maintenance of the Thomas Binkley Archive of Early Music Sound Recordings, as well as extensive holdings of period instruments and sets of parts for performance.